Sheboygan County Sheriff's Office

 Sheboygan County Sheriff's Office is the principal law enforcement agency that serves Sheboygan County, Wisconsin.
-The current Sheriff is Cory Roeseler, who was elected to his first term in office in 2018.
+The current sheriff is Matthew Spence, who was appointed by Governor Tony Evers in 2024 after Sheriff Cory Roeseler's retirement.

 History

 Sheboygan County, located on the western shores of Lake Michigan, was first established on December 17, 1838, two years after the area was detached from Brown County by an act of territorial legislation.
 Today's boundaries of the county are still those established in 1838.
 The Sheboygan County Sheriff's Office was established in 1846 and T.C.
-Horner was the first Sheriff elected.
+Horner was the first sheriff elected.

 The Sheriff's Office was once located inside the David Taylor House, which still stands today in the same location as a part of the Sheboygan County Historical Museum.
-The jail was located in the basement of the David Taylor House from 1915 to 1936 while the Sheriff's Office was located on the first floor and the Sheriff's residence on the second floor.
+The jail was located in the basement of the David Taylor House from 1915 to 1936 while the Sheriff's Office was located on the first floor and the sheriff's residence on the second floor.

 In 1936, the Sheriff's Office and county jail moved to the top floor of the Sheboygan County Courthouse.

 In 1981, the Sheboygan County Sheriff's Office relocated to its present location inside the Law Enforcement Center at 525 North 6th Street in Sheboygan.
 At the time, it was a very contemporary linear facility with modern security systems.
 The second floor of the Sheriff's Office served as the county jail until 1998 when a 95,000 square foot, 295 bed Detention Center was constructed on the city's south side.
 It was envisioned the Sheriff's Office and the Sheboygan Police Department would be housed inside the Law Enforcement Center but that never occurred.

 In 2012, after years of discussion, the Sheboygan County and City of Sheboygan approved an agreement to combine emergency dispatch at the Law Enforcement Center.
 Under the proposal, the city will fund remodeling of the new center by providing $2.5 million for the project.
 The Joint Dispatch Center began operation in 2016.

 Divisions

 Patrol

 The Sheboygan County Sheriff's Office is responsible for the safety and security of Sheboygan County's fifteen townships, eight villages, as well as 1,087 miles of roadway.
 The duties of the Patrol Division include investigations of criminal and civil complaints, enforcement of traffic laws, investigate traffic crashes, crime prevention, and public relations.

-The patrol division provides contract patrol to the villages of Oostburg, Cedar Grove, Random Lake, Howards Grove, and Glenbeulah, as well as the Town of Holland.
+The Patrol Division is staffed by 47 sworn officers, including three Lieutenants and six Sergeants.
+The patrol division provides contract patrol to the villages of Oostburg, Cedar Grove, Random Lake, Howards Grove, Glenbeulah, Town of Wilson, and Town of Holland.